fweiss/stm32-hello/README.md

 Following the Udemy basic course

 ## Udemy
+[Mastering RTOS: Hands-on FreeRTOS and STM32Fx with Debugging](https://www.udemy.com/mastering-rtos-hands-on-with-freertos-arduino-and-stm32fx)

-This cource is normally $89.99.
+This course normally costs $89.99.
 There were some promotions at the beginning of 2019.

-[Mastering RTOS: Hands-on FreeRTOS and STM32Fx with Debugging](https://www.udemy.com/mastering-rtos-hands-on-with-freertos-arduino-and-stm32fx)

 ## Hardware
 ST Microelectronics Nucleo STM32F413ZH.